suncoast-devs/handbook/lessons/algorithms-day-two/lecture.md

 # Zeno's Dichotomy Paradox

-     That which is in locomotion must arrive at the half-way stage before it arrives at the goal.
+     That which is in locomotion must arrive at the halfway stage before it arrives at the goal.

      —  as recounted by Aristotle, Physics VI:9, 239b10